Vexxy/cwplugins/plugins/readme.md

 # How to install

-Just copy these folders to /gamemodes/cwhl2rp/plugins/
+Just copy these folders to /gamemodes/[schema]/plugins/

+Replace [schema] with your schema, ie. cwhl2rp